NellowTCS/Mesh-NOW/Docs/docs/guide/peer-discovery.md

 description: "How nodes find each other using beacons and maintain the peer table."
 ---

-Mesh-NOW uses periodic beacon broadcasts for automatic peer discovery.
-No manual peer configuration is required.
+Mesh-NOW discovers peers through periodic beacon broadcasts.
+No manual peer configuration is needed.

 ## Beacon Mechanism

-Every node runs a `beacon_task` that broadcasts a `MSG_TYPE_BEACON` message every 5 seconds.
-Each beacon carries the sender's node name plus a zone announce: up to `CONFIG_MESH_NOW_MAX_BEACON_NEIGHBORS` of the sender's one-hop peers, so two-hop nodes learn virtual-peer routes proactively.
+Every node runs a `beacon_task` that broadcasts a `MSG_TYPE_BEACON` every 5 seconds by default (`CONFIG_MESH_NOW_BEACON_INTERVAL_MS`).
+Each beacon carries the sender's node name plus a zone announce: up to `CONFIG_MESH_NOW_MAX_BEACON_NEIGHBORS` of the sender's one-hop peers.
+That lets two-hop nodes learn routes to those peers proactively.
 The announce is trimmed to the densest set that fits the 250-byte ESP-NOW frame cap (shortest names first), so a full neighbor set never overflows a frame.

 ```c
 // Simplified beacon construction